francescofusca/Fixing-bluetooth-audio-AAC-Airpods-on-Asahi-Linux/README.md

 ---

 # Fixing bluetooth Audio (AAC) on Asahi Linux (aarch64).

+ # Edit: The issue is now completely resolved.
+After installing/updating to the latest version of Fedora Asahi Linux, everything works perfectly.
+The interference problems are gone, and I can browse the internet and use Bluetooth audio at the same time without any issues

 **Target distro:** Fedora Linux Asahi Remix 42 (Forty Two [Adams])
 **Applies to:** Any Bluetooth headphones/earbuds using A2DP (AAC/SBC), e.g., AirPods Max, AirPods, Sony WH-1000XM series, Bose QC, etc.